Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 by Natan Mishori

-In the early years of the state, some 13 years after the central "towers" of music in Israel were built - the Israel Philharmonic Orchestra, which was founded in Tel Aviv in 1936 on the initiative of the Jewish violinist, Bronislav Huberman who brought the best Jewish players from Europe, and the Israel Broadcasting Authority Orchestra, which was founded in Jerusalem in the same year - every music loving citizen could travel to hear concerts performed, mainly by musicians from the "towers," and only seldom would he have to choose between two concerts on the same day.
-Today the situation is radically different.
-Anyone willing to devote an entire week to hearing the concerts given throughout Israel, could not manage it.
-Even hearing more than one concert a day, one could attend but a minuscule part of all the musical events in the country, which, geographically speaking, is one of the smallest among the countries of western musical culture, but one constantly expanding in breadth and depth.
+In the early years of the state, some 13 years after the central “towers” of music in Israel were built - the Israel Philharmonic Orchestra, which was founded in Tel Aviv in 1936 on the initiative of the Jewish violinist Bronislav Huberman who brought the best Jewish players from Europe, and the Israel Broadcasting Authority Orchestra, which was founded in Jerusalem in the same year - every music-loving citizen could travel to hear concerts performed, mainly by musicians from the “towers,” and only seldom would he have to choose between two concerts on the same day.
+Today, the situation is radically different.
+Anyone willing to devote an entire week to hearing the concerts given throughout Israel could not manage it.
+Even hearing more than one concert a day, one could attend but a minuscule part of all the musical events in the country, which, geographically speaking, is one of the smallest among the countries of Western musical culture but one constantly expanding in breadth and depth.

 After the Sabbath, music bursts forth at full volume.
-By way of example, on Saturday night, January 28, 1995, in the Tel Aviv area alone, one could have (1) listened to the Israel Philharmonic Orchestra, led by the Russian conductor Gennadi Rozhdestvensky at the Mann Auditorium, presenting the premiere of a cello concerto by the Israeli composer (an immigrant from the USSR), Yan Freidelin, with the cellist Michael Haran, and works by Dvorcak and Shostakovich; or (2) Rossini's "The Barber of Seville" performed by Israeli and guest singers conducted by Steven Sloan, with unconventional scenery by the director, Dario Po in the Golda Meir Arts Centre, or (3) in the Tel Aviv Museum, a programme of lieder, chamber music, lectures and films in a concert dedicated to the 150th anniversary of the birth of the French composer Gabriel Faure; or (4) in the excellent new auditorium of the Israel Conservatory in Tel Aviv, the Campus Orchestra performed works by Haydn and Mozart conducted by Sam Zebba; or (5) in the Emmanuel Church, Jaffa, works of the baroque and the 20th century, played on an organ built by Gideon Shamir, accompanied by Kashtaniot Camerata from Ramat-Ha-Sharon, a group of women string players; or (6) in the Ramat Gan Theatre, the local chamber ensemble performing works by Schubert and Schumann; or (7) in the Bikurei Ha-Itim Centre in Tel Aviv, the composer Daniel Galai presenting several of his works.
+By way of example, on Saturday night, January 28, 1995, in the Tel Aviv area alone, one could have (1) listened to the Israel Philharmonic Orchestra, led by the Russian conductor Gennadi Rozhdestvensky at the Mann Auditorium, presenting the premiere of a cello concerto by the Israeli composer (an immigrant from the USSR), Yan Freidelin, with the cellist Michael Haran, and works by Dvorak and Shostakovich; or (2) Rossini’s “The Barber of Seville” performed by Israeli and guest singers conducted by Steven Sloan, with unconventional scenery by the director, Dario Po in the Golda Meir Arts Centre, or (3) in the Tel Aviv Museum, a program of lieder, chamber music, lectures and films in a concert dedicated to the 150th anniversary of the birth of the French composer Gabriel Faure; or (4) in the excellent new auditorium of the Israel Conservatory in Tel Aviv, the Campus Orchestra performed works by Haydn and Mozart conducted by Sam Zebba; or (5) in the Emmanuel Church, Jaffa, works of the baroque and the 20th century, played on an organ built by Gideon Shamir, accompanied by Kashtaniot Camerata from Ramat-Ha-Sharon, a group of women string players; or (6) in the Ramat Gan Theatre, the local chamber ensemble performing works by Schubert and Schumann; or (7) in the Bikurei Ha-Itim Centre in Tel Aviv, the composer Daniel Galai presenting several of his works.

 From Omanut La’Am, one may learn of the abundant musical activity taking place all over the country.
 A perusal of their booklet, Musika (1994), reveals both the quantity and the variety in their concerts.
 Briefly, there were: 27 recitalists, including 21 pianists, three guitarists and lutanists, two harpists and a percussionist; 39 duos; 19 trios; 12 quartets in many different vocal and instrumental combinations in addition to five string quartets, there were six others, including a vocal quartet and a saxophone quartet; “special ensembles” intended to perform specific works, especially contemporary Israeli and international music by the Ensemble Musica Nova, and music for wind bands performed by the wind players of the Israeli Chamber Orchestra, and even African music performed by the Calabash Ensemble; some 20 musicians and singers in various groups, concentrating on early music from the Renaissance and Baroque, of which the flautist Michael Meltzer is one of the leading participants; the Baroque String Orchestra, directed and conducted by David Shamir; eight adult choruses and five children’s choruses, including one of immigrant children from Ethiopia several of which have won international prizes, the New Israel Opera, and finally, 14 orchestras.